rgl/jenkins-vagrant/README.md

   * With enabled long path support on the OS and chocolatey.
   * With [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-introduction) to be able to use the `Execute shell` build step.
     * See the [example-execute-shell-windows](https://jenkins.example.com/job/example-execute-shell-windows) job.
-  * With Unity Editor.
-    * You still need to [activate](https://docs.unity3d.com/Manual/LicensesAndActivation.html) it by running Unity Hub.
 * Add a macOS slave node.

 **NB** If you are new to Groovy, be sure to check the [Groovy Learn X in Y minutes page](https://learnxinyminutes.com/docs/groovy/).